heetch/regula/docs/ruse/book.md

 Heureux smiled kindly and answered:

 > This is a very important point.
-Regula and RUSE aren't there to make the app do new things, we still determine what the app *can* do, but the rules determine *what* it should do in a given situation.
-They're like an especially flexible settings panel for the app.
+Regula and RUSE aren't there to
+> make the app do new things, we still determine what the app *can*
+> do, but the rules determine *what* it should do in a given
+> situation.
+They're like an especially flexible settings panel for
+> the app.
+>
+> The software engineers, and the product manager can agree up front
+> what aspects of the system should be tweakable, what information
+> would be needed to make these decisions and what type of information
+> is communicated back to the app when a decision is made.
+>
+> This combination or information, combined with a unique path to the
+> ruleset constitutes its signature and that is the contract between
+> the software engineering team and the product manager.
+The software
+> engineering team can trust the contract before the product manager
+> ever attempts to create a rule.
+They can build that signature into
+> their code and they can rely on Regula to give them meaningful
+> responses before any rules exist, and when they they are added.
+The
+> product manager can rely on the software to respect the contract and
+> have confidence that they won't break the software by writing rules
+> in the ruleset.

 Blanche nodded sagely, then continued.